holoviz/holoviz/README.rst

 don't already have it, install `conda <https://www.continuum.io/downloads>`_, and then create the ``hvtutorial`` environment by executing::

-   > conda env create -f environment.yml
+   > conda env create --force -f environment.yml

 When installation is complete you may activate the environment by writing::